alferov/is-github-url/readme.md

 - **String** `url`: A string to be validated
 - **Object** `options`: An object containing the following fields:
   - `includeGhPages` (Boolean): Add github.io domain to the matching pattern
+  - `requireProtocol` (Boolean): Returns true only if URL contains protocol

 ## License
 MIT © [Philipp Alferov](https://github.com/alferov)